After Taliban triumph, Biden faces even greater test in preventing extremist resurgence in Afghanistan

 Speaking to reporters Monday, Pentagon spokesman Johny Kirby said the U.S. military had built up a network of counterterrorism facilities and partnerships across the region in the past 20 years.

-“There’s not a scrap of the earth that we can’t hit if we don’t need to,” he said.
+“There’s not a scrap of the earth that we can’t hit if we need to,” he said.
 “Now is it more difficult to do counterterrorism strikes over the horizon?
 You bet.
 Do you have to travel more distances?
 Yes.
 Could it take more time?
 Yes.
 But it’s not like we haven’t done this before.”

-Former officials said the situation in Afghanistan, rather than resembling conditions in places like Russia or China, sometimes adversaries where spy agencies operate under challenging conditions, would be more similar to Iran — a “denied area” with no U.S. embassy or official CIA presence, and where espionage options are severely limited and highly risky.
+Former officials said the situation in Afghanistan, rather than resembling conditions in places like Russia or China, sometime adversaries where spy agencies operate under challenging conditions, would be more similar to Iran — a “denied area” with no U.S. embassy or official CIA presence, and where espionage options are severely limited and highly risky.

 U.S. intelligence officials had previously said it would take up to two years for al-Qaeda to reconstitute in Afghanistan.
 Nathan Sales, who served as a senior counterterrorism official during the Trump administration, said that period could be as little as six months now.